 Cool.
 Let’s get started.

-Everyone knows that becoming an MMA fighter doesn't happen by only practicing two weeks before a fight.
+Everyone knows that becoming an MMA fighter doesn’t happen by only practicing two weeks before a fight.
 There is more to training than just blind practice and leaving it to chance.

 MMA training must be laser-focused and completely sport-specific.